CloudConfusion/cloudconfusion.github.io/_posts/2018-05-18-I-Hate-Samsung-Galaxy-S9.md

 tags: [Samsung, Android]
 ---

 # Designed by an imbecile.
-A Review
+A Review.
+Important I get those sentences the correct way around.

 It is without a doubt my least favourite  smartphone I’ve owned.
 It’s not a terrible phone but it is a terrible Android flagship phone and my least favourite Samsung.